Getdeck/beiboot/operator/DEVELOPMENT.md

 # Getdeck Beiboot Operator Development
 This is the Operator running Beiboot's cluster side components.
 The Operator contains the following components:
-* an object handler for 'beiboot' resources (CRD, see: https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
+* an object handler for _beiboot_ resources (CRD, see: https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 * a state machine implementation for beiboots (logical K8s cluster) to set up, tear down, monitor, and reconciliation of clusters
 * an AdmissionWebhook to validate beiboot objects upon creation